nharbiso/slither/README.md

 This project had four contributors: Karan Kashyap (**`kkashyap`**), Mason Pan (**`mpan11`**), Nathan Harbison (**`nharbiso`**), and Paul Lestz (**`plestz`**).

+### Contribution details
+* Karan: server and client-side networking (with websockets); server-side gameState manipulation: leaderboard updates, collision checking, position updates, length increasing, collision checking, and snake growth; concurrently updating all clients to show most recent accurate state of the game; home screen
+* Mason: moving the snake with the mouse; panning rendered map portion to display snake at the center; client-side documentation and testing
+* Nathan: moving the snake with the mouse; panning rendered map portion to display snake at the center; server-side boundary collision checking
+* Paul: server-side orb generation and collision checking; client-side orb rendering; client-side game code display; backend testing and documentation; README

 # Project Details: Structure, Design and Implementation

-Within this section will be the summary, explanations, and justifications for the design and implementation of the React and Java files (*designed and edited by us for this project exclusively*) within this project.
+Within this section will be the summary, explanations, and justifications for the design and implementation of the React and Java files within this project.

 ## Backend (Server)